backend-development/backend-development-textbook/source/git_basics.md

 ### A short history of revision control

-When we look at open source revision control systems wen find: Some ancient systems that are no longer in use:
+When we look at open source revision control systems we find: Some ancient systems that are no longer in use:

 * RCS
 * CVS